Publisher: Electronic Arts

 The game supports four player co-op.
 This new IP is still under development, and Ted Price CEO of Insomniac Games has confirmed that the game will go through many changes.

-The game will be running on a proprietary engine created by Insomniac Games, called the Insomniac Engine v.4.0.
+The game ran on proprietary engine created by Insomniac Games, called the Insomniac Engine v.4.0.
 There’s no reason given why the game was re-branded but it was described as being a normal part of IP development.

 As mentioned before the game was initially called Overstrike and was first shown during EA’s Press Conference at E3 2011.
 The trailer indicated co-op elements in the game.
 Ted Price, CEO of Insomniac Games, announced that they were going multiplatform and it will be their first game that will also be available on the Xbox 360.